wshanks/Zutilo/README.md

 Click on the gear button in the upper right area of the Add-ons Manager window that appears and choose "Install Add-on From File."
 Then select the downloaded `zutilo.xpi` file.

+**NOTE for Firefox users:** Firefox treats `.xpi` files as Firefox add-ons and tries to install them.
+Rather than clicking on the `.xpi` file, you can try right-clicking and choosing to save the link as a file.
+In some cases (particularly on Linux), Firefox does not allow right-clicking and saving the `.xpi` link either.
+In that case, you must download it either with a different browser or with a command-line tool like `curl` or `wget`.

 ## Getting started

 Zutilo can be customized via its preferences window, which can reached via the Zotero Addons Manager or the Tools menu.